SantiRendon/portfolio/about/about.md

 ## About Me 👨‍💻

 Hello <span class="wave">👋</span>
-I'm `Prabhu Kiran Konda`, a technology enthusiast with a deep love for programming.
+I'm `Santiago Rendon Castrillon`, a technology enthusiast with a deep love for programming.
 I've recently discovered a passion for tech blogging and writing.
 I'm enthusiastic about sharing insights and knowledge from the ever-evolving world of technology.

 Currently I'm Learning `React` and `NextJS` to build modern web applications and also exploring `Data Science` and `Machine Learning`.